Taylor Stubblefield

 When the 2007 season came around, Stubblefield hung up his cleats and returned to his home state of Washington, where he was named the wide receivers coach for Central Washington University.
 The following season, he took the same position with Eastern Michigan, while also working towards his master's degree.
 For the 2009 and 2010 seasons, he was asked by former Purdue Defense Coordinator Brock Spack to take the wide receivers coaching position at Illinois State.
 For the Redbirds, Stubblefield coached Eyad Salem, who broke the school's single-season receptions record (92 catches) and twice tied the single-game receptions record with back-to-back 14-catch efforts.
 Salem was an All-MVFC first-team selection.
 The next year, he took a job with Central Michigan as their wide receivers coach.
 After stops at New Mexico and Wake Forest, Stubblefield was hired with a two-year contract at Utah.
 Utah recorded 9–4, and 10–3 seasons and attended the Las Vegas Bowl both years.
 Stubblefield's contract was not extended after his original deal and he moved on to coach with the Toronto Argonauts of the CFL for one season before joining Troy Calhoun's staff at the United States Air Force Academy in February 2017.
+After two seasons with the Air Force Academy Stubblefield moved on to Miami as a member of Manny Diaz's Hurricane staff.
+In a single season at Miami, he was poached by Penn State where he spent three seasons and developed the most statistically prolific wide receiver corps in the Franklin era.
+After three seasons with Penn State Stubblefield returned to the Air Force Academy as the Falcon's receivers coach.

 Early years

 Stubblefield was born in Yakima, Washington.
 He graduated from A. C. Davis High School in Yakima, where he was a member of the football, basketball and track and field teams.
 For football, he set school records with 123 receptions, 1,900 receiving yards and 21 touchdowns.
 He also had the school record for receiving yards and receiving touchdowns in a single game, which was broken by Cooper Kupp in 2011.
 He was named First Team All-State.
-He also led the basketball team to the state tournament three times, earning fifth and eighth-place trophies.
+He also led the basketball team to the state tournament three times, earning fifth and eighth-place trophies, and was a 1,000 point scorer.